 White Sands National MonumentOne of the true gems in the Las Cruces area, White Sands National Monument is the largest gypsum sand dune field in the world.
 It covers an astonishing 275 square miles of glittering white sand and unusual desert vegetation.
 A number of fascinating visitor programs are offered at White Sands National Monument throughout the year, including ranger programs, interpretive events, stargazing, sand sledding, painting and photography classes and hiking.
 To learn more, visit www.nps.gov/whsa.

-The Railroad Museum, located in a historic depot of the Santa Fe Railroad, reminds visitors of the importance of the railway system in bringing settlers, goods and trade to this area of the country.
+Located in a historic depot of the Santa Fe Railroad, the Railroad Museum reminds visitors of the importance of the railway system in bringing settlers, goods and trade to this area of the country.